 Why do we feel compelled to take a leap of faith?
 Psychologically, it often stems from a combination of factors.
 One key element is the desire for growth and self-improvement.
 Staying within our comfort zone is safe, but it rarely leads to significant personal development.
 The prospect of becoming a better version of ourselves, achieving a long-held dream, or escaping an undesirable situation can be a powerful motivator.

 Another driver is the recognition of opportunity.
 Sometimes, a situation presents itself that, while uncertain, offers a unique chance for advancement or fulfillment.
 Hesitation might mean missing this window forever.
 The anticipation of regret for not taking the leap can be as potent as the fear of failure.
+Furthermore, our innate human drive for exploration and meaning plays a role.
+We are often drawn to challenges that test our limits and allow us to discover our true capabilities.

+Trust, whether it’s in our own judgment, a higher power, or the inherent goodness of others, is a critical psychological component that allows these leaps to occur.
 The feeling of being stuck or experiencing a significant lack of fulfillment in one’s current circumstances can also push individuals towards taking a risk.
 This internal pressure builds until the perceived risk of staying put becomes greater than the risk of venturing into the unknown.

 When the NYT Spotlights a Leap of Faith